dart_dice_parser

 • But, sometimes you want to be able to count successes/failures without discarding the dice rolls.
 In this case, use modifiers #s, #f, #cs, #cf to add metadata to the results.

-• 6d6 #f<=2 #s>=5 #cs6 -- roll 6d6, count results <= 2 as failures, >= 5 as successes, and =6 as critical successes.
+• 6d6 #f<=2 #s>=5 #cs6 #cf1 -- roll 6d6, count results <= 2 as failures, >= 5 as successes, =6 as critical successes, =1 as critical failures

 • arithmetic operations

-• parenthesis for order of operations
+• parenthesis to force a certain order of operations

 • addition is a little special -- could be a sum of ints, or it can be used to aggregate results of multiple dice rolls